-- Have special educational needs or disabilities - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of Female Genital Mutilation (FGM), sexual exploitation, criminal exploitation, forced marriage, or radicalisation - Are asylum seekers, refugees or migrants
+- Have special educational needs or disabilities. - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of Female Genital Mutilation (FGM), sexual exploitation, criminal exploitation, forced marriage, or radicalisation. - Are asylum seekers, refugees or migrants. - Are absent from Education

-5. Roles and Responsibilities
+5. Roles and responsibilities